vfmd/vfmd-spec/spec/for_implementers.md

     character, it signifies the start of a block-element of type **atx-style header**.
 The same line is the _block-element end line_.

+ 3. If the _block-element start line_ is not a _blank line_, and begins
+    with four or more consecutive _space_ characters, it signifies the start of a block-element of type **code block**.
+The _block-element end line_ is the next subsequent line in the _input line sequence_ that is immediately succeeded by a succeeding line that satisfies one of the following conditions:

+     1. The succeeding line is not a _blank line_, and it does not begin with four or more consecutive _space_ characters (or)
+     2. The succeeding line is a _blank line_, and is immediately followed by a line that does not begin with four or more consecutive _space_ characters

+    If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.

 Each _block-element line sequence_ has to be processed based on the type of the block-element.
 The respective sections for each type of block-element, given below, discuss that in detail.